Invest in yourself and change lives

 Sources of financial support

-You will be considered for scholarships from NYU Steinhardt or other sources that can average $13,000 and range from $5,000 to $18,000.
-We also strongly encourage all applicants to apply for need-based aid, including student loans, by completing the Free Application for Federal Student Aid (FAFSA) and submitting the information to NYU.
-One hundred percent of last year’s enrolled cohort received an NYU Steinhardt scholarship.
+You will be considered for scholarships from NYU Steinhardt that can average $13,000 and range from $5,000 to $18,000.
+One hundred percent of this year’s enrolled cohort received an NYU Steinhardt scholarship.

-District and charter subsidy and stipend (applicable only to full-day residency)
+District and charter subsidies, stipends, wages, and benefits (applicable only to full-day residency)

 You can offset your tuition costs with federally subsidized loans while in your residency year, if eligible.
 Most graduate students are potentially eligible to receive up to $41,000 in federal loans over the course of the Teacher Residency.